About Our Organization

 Executive Director

-The Executive Director is responsible for management and direction of both the Advisory Council and the Steering Committee, and generally for all aspects of the governance of the organization.
-The Executive Director reports to the Board of Directors, manages the Steering Committee, and may call on our Advisory Council as needed.
+The Executive Director is responsible for management and direction of both the Task Forces and Advisory Council, and generally for all aspects of the governance of the organization.
+The Executive Director reports to the Board of Directors, manages the Task Forces, and may call on our Advisory Council as needed.

 Advisory Council

 The Advisory Council is not a governance board and is not required to attend regular meetings or assume responsibilities related to the day-to-day work of the organization.
-Advisory Board members are external advisors who act as a sounding board for the Steering Committee, and to provide guidance for the Board of Directors.
-Committee and Board Members may access Advisory Board members for a number of reasons, such as strategic thinking, expertise, or connections that may not be available by other means.
+Advisory Council members are external advisors who act as a sounding board for the Executive Director and Task Forces.
+They also provide guidance to the Board of Directors as needed.
+Members of the Advisory Council may be asked to advise for a number of reasons, such as strategic thinking, expertise, or connections that may not be available by other means.

 The purpose of the Advisory Council is to help GAELO’s decision-making body gain insights and advice to solve problems and explore new opportunities by stimulating critical thinking through robust, high-quality conversations.
 The role of the Advisory Council is not to make decisions, but to provide expertise, current knowledge, critical thinking and analysis to assist with the decision-making.